 ‘Yeah.
 Right,’ Derek adds.
 ‘And take your time, little bro.
 Don’t hurry back!

-Derek and Teddy has brought with them their Xbox, connecting it to Mrs. Brown’s old TV.
+Derek and Teddy has brought with them their PS4, connecting it to Mrs. Brown’s old TV.
 It’s the first time she finds herself alone with Derek since their incident at the cemetery, and she’s both happy and annoyed that he acts as if nothing happened between them.
-They strap on helmets and Derek quickly goes through how to play using Kinect.
-But Need for Speed isn’t exactly quiet, so it doesn’t take long before Granny shows up in the doorway.
+Derek quickly goes through how to use the gamepads, but Need for Speed isn’t exactly quiet, so it doesn’t take long before Granny shows up in the doorway.

 ‘I didn’t confiscate your tablets only for you to go upstairs and do the same thing on a bigger screen.
 I want you to pack this thing up and take it with you when you leave tonight.
 Is that clear?’

 ‘Yes, ma’m.’
 Derek puts away his brother’s helmet and starts folding the cables.

 ‘What?
 Just do something less noisy!’
 She stops on the threshold, ‘Weren’t you supposed to play pretend?’